REVIVE: Regional Visual Representation Matters in Knowledge-Based Visual Question Answering: Visualization Results

-Finally, we show more visualization cases in Figure \ref{fig:vis1} and \ref{fig:vis2}.
-We can see that our proposed method can focus on important object-centric areas, and then retrieve relevant knowledge for corresponding regional areas, which can be used to generate accurate answers.
+In Figure \ref{fig:sup_vis}, \ref{fig:sup_vis2}, \ref{fig:sup_vis3} and \ref{fig:sup_vis4}, we can see that our proposed method can focus on important object-centric areas, and then retrieve relevant knowledge for corresponding regional areas, which can be used to generate accurate answers.
 These visualization results can demonstrate the effectiveness and potential of the proposed \textit{REVIVE}.